AitorSimona/Traverser/README.md

 | Jump to ledge   | West Button | Left Shift  |
 | Pull Up from ledge   | North Button | Q |

+## ISSUES

+If you encounter a bug, or want to suggest an idea, just drop it in the issues section, templates coming soon.

 ## DEPENDENCIES

 Unity's animation system, Mecanim's humanoid